 The Programs may provide links to Web sites and access to content, products, and services from third parties.
 Oracle is not responsible for the availability of, or any content provided on, third-party Web sites.
 You bear all risks associated with the use of such content.
 If you choose to purchase any products or services from a third party, the relationship is directly between you and the third party.
 Oracle is not responsible for: (a) the quality of third-party products or services; or (b) fulfilling any of the terms of the agreement with the third party, including delivery of products or services and warranty obligations related to purchased products or services.
 Oracle is not responsible for any loss or damage of any sort that you may incur from dealing with any third party.

-This guide describes how to quickly install Oracle Database 10g on Solaris SPARC systems.
+This guide describes how to quickly install Oracle Database Client on HP-UX systems.
 It includes information about the following:

-- 1. Reviewing Information About This Guide
+- 1. Reviewing Information About this Guide

 - 2. Logging In to the System as root

 - 3. Checking the Hardware Requirements

 - 4. Checking the Software Requirements

 - 5. Creating Required Operating System Group and User

 - 6. Creating an Oracle Base Directory

 - 7. Configuring the oracle User's Environment

 - 8. Mounting the Product Disc

-- Installing Oracle Database Client
+- 9. Installing Oracle Database Client

 - 10. What to Do Next?

-- 11. Additional Information

-- 12. Documentation Accessibility
+- 11. Documentation Accessibility

-Reviewing Information About This Guide
+Reviewing Information About this Guide

-Note: his guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
-If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Solaris Operating System (SPARC 64-Bit) for more detailed installation instructions.
+Note: This guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
+If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for hp-ux PA-RISC (64-Bit) for more detailed installation instructions.